 Property Editable Description Table Name No The name of the table.
 This name is used in Axiom queries and Axiom functions to query data, so it should be descriptive and short.
 The table name must be unique.
 NOTE: The table name can only be changed by using Save Type 4.
-If you change the table name of an existing table, keep in mind that this name change is not applied throughout the system-any references to the old table name will now be invalid.
+If you change the table name of an existing table, keep in mind that this name change is not applied throughout the system- any references to the old table name will now be invalid.
 Generally speaking, this should only be done to a new table that has not yet been referenced throughout the system.
 For more information, see Managing tables using Save Type 4.
-Preferred Name Sometimes This setting only applies to systems with installed product packages, and is only present if Is Variable Table is set to True.
-It defines an alternate display name for the table.
-This setting is intended to be configured during system implementation as needed.
-You should not change this setting afterward without consulting Kaufman Hall Software Support.
 Table Type Yes The table type assigned to the table, for security filter purposes.
 This can be a defined table type or None .
 You can change the table type from None to a specific table type, and vice versa.
 However, if you want to change from one table type to another table type, the following restrictions apply: If the new table type has a different table classification, the table must be eligible to be converted to that classification.
 Any required columns for the new table type must be added to the table (if not already present).
-Is Variable Table No This setting only applies to systems with installed product packages, and cannot be modified.
-This setting is controlled at the product level.
-Large Identity Key Sometimes This setting impacts how the data in the table is stored in the back- end database.
-Generally speaking, it is set to True for tables created in 2018.1 or earlier, and False for new tables.
-This setting should not be changed except as advised by Kaufman Hall Software Support.
 Folder Yes The virtual folder location where the table resides in the Table Library.